-There will also be regular training for all staff on more generalised needs if required eg asthma awareness and Epipen training, diabetes and epilepsy.
-The school is supported by the School Nurse who provides staff with advice and any relevant training on request.
-A list of staff who are trained to administer Epipens is held in the school office and also listed on the staffroom noticeboard when required.
-A person within the school is nominated to ensure all training for the use of Epipens is up to date.
+There will also be regular/annual training for all staff on more generalised needs eg asthma awareness and epipen training, diabetes and epilepsy.
+The school is well supported by the School Nurse who provides staff with advice and any relevant training on request.
+A list of staff who are trained to administer epipens is held in the school office and also listed on the staffroom noticeboard.
+A person within the school is nominated to ensure all training for the use of epipens is up to date.
 Epipens and inhalers are kept in classroom cupboards.

 A record of all medicines administered to individual children with long term medical needs is kept and is made available to parents and medical practitioners upon request or if necessary in an emergency.
-(Appendix A: Form C)
+(Appendix a: Form C)

-Process for the Administration of Medicines during residential visits-all medical needs.
+Process for the Administration of Medicines during residential visits- all medical needs.

 For the purpose of residential visits, there will be a named person with responsibility for the administration of medicines and care of children as above.
-Parents will be asked to complete a form and may be required to meet with the named staff to ensure that they are fully aware of all medical requirements.
+Parents will be asked to complete a form and may be required to meet with the named staff to ensure that staff are aware of all medical requirements.